Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - timer, basically a counter.
 Can generate interrupts periodically, measure time intervals, count events, generate PWM signals.
   - watchdog, particolar timer to monitor the evolution of the system and detect possible failures.
 It needs to be periodically reset by the sw to ensure that it is operating correctly.
   Since the watchdog is used to monitor the functionality of the system it is better to have an external clock for more reliable operation.
 - PLL, phase locked loop.
-Electronic circuit that consist of a phase detector, a low pass filter and a voltage controlled oscillator (VCO) connected in a loop to maintain the VCO frequency locked to that of the input signal frequency.
-Adding a multiplier/divider it is possible to obtain multiples of the input frequency allowing to synthesize different clock signals at different frequency.
-F_out = F_ref*(N/R)
+Electronic circuit that consists of a phase detector, a low pass filter and a voltage controlled oscillator (VCO) connected in a loop to maintain the VCO frequency locked to that of the input signal frequency.
+Adding a multiplier/divider it is possible to obtain multiples of the input frequency allowing to synthesize different clock signals at different frequency. `F_out = F_ref*(N/R)`

 ### Boot process
 Sequence of steps that brings the system from power on to a fully operational state.
 The complexity of this process depends on the system (what hw is used, presence of an OS, ...).